Efficient Distributed MLLM Training with Cornstarch: Introduction

 In this paper, we introduce \name, an efficient distributed MLLM training framework. \name transcends the first-order model and data heterogeneity-aware parallelization and uncovers latent higher-order heterogeneities in MLLMs that have not been considered in previous works~\cite{distmm-nsdi24,disttrain-sigcomm25,optimus-atc25,graphpipe-asplos25}.

-\parabf{Multimodality-aware model parallelism (\S\ref{sec:model_parallelization}).} \name introduces two changes in model parallelism to optimize distributed MLLM training.
-First, we optimize the parallelization of graph-like execution flow of MLLMs.
-We hybridize the existing disaggregated parallelization~\cite{distmm-nsdi24,disttrain-sigcomm25} and series-parallel decomposition~\cite{graphpipe-asplos25} strategies to efficiently parallelize MLLM modules.
-Second, we incorporate the frozen status of modules and their placement within an MLLM to balance the pipeline stages.
+\parabf{Frozen status-aware pipeline parallelism (\S\ref{sec:pipeline_parallelism}).} \name introduces a way to consider the frozen status of MLLM components in model partitioning.
+We observe that the frozen status of MLLM components can significantly affect the pipeline stage balancing.
 Existing MLLM approaches do not consider the frozen status in model partitioning~\cite{distmm-nsdi24,disttrain-sigcomm25,optimus-atc25}.
 Even with profiler-based automated approaches that actually measure the backward pass time~\cite{pipedream-icml21,galvatron-vldb22}, they cannot account for different computational costs of modules due to the frozen status.
 We precisely compute the backward pass time based on the frozen status and the placement of modules to enable accurate pipeline stage balancing.

 \parabf{Workload balanced context parallelism for MLLMs (\S\ref{sec:context_parallelism}).} \name introduces novel workload distribution algorithms that balance the computational cost of non-causal attention patterns at both inter-GPU and intra-GPU granularity.
 At the inter-GPU granularity, we compute the computational cost of each token and distribute them so that GPUs have similar amount of workload as much as possible.
-At the intra-GPU granularity, we notice that even if the GPUs have the same total amount of workload, the workload may not be evenly distributed to compute units within a GPU that leads to imbalance and performance degradation.
-We shard the workload more finely within each GPU to balance the computational cost across compute units.
+However, we notice that even if the GPUs have the same total amount of workload, the workload may not be evenly distributed to compute units within a GPU that leads to imbalance and performance degradation.
+At the intra-GPU granularity, we shard the workload within each GPU to balance the computational cost across compute units.

 We have implemented \name and conducted extensive evaluations on MLLMs of varying structures, modalities, and sizes.
-Our evaluation results show that \name outperforms existing approaches by $2.26\times$ on average ($1.61\times$---$3.59\times$ across various model sizes) in training throughput.
+Our evaluation results show that \name outperforms existing approaches by $2.26\times$ on average ($1.61\times$ -- $3.59\times$ across various model sizes) in training throughput.

 To summarize, we make the following contributions: \begin{denseitemize} \item We identify higher-order heterogeneity-borne challenges in MLLMs that affect the performance of distributed MLLM training. \item We design \name, a general-purpose distributed MLLM training framework that addresses those challenges. \item Our evaluation shows that \name surpasses existing approaches by $2.26\times$ on average in training throughput. \end{denseitemize}